futzu/SCTE35_threefive/README.md

 # threefive is the Highest Rated SCTE-35 Parser.
 Ever.
 <br>

-### If you like my work, I'm looking for a cool job.
-I've been doing contracts for the last five years and now I'd like to work at the same place for a while.
+### If you like my work, I'm looking for a cool job.When I say 'cool', keep in mind, my idea of cool is SCTE-35,Closed Captioning,HLS, everything video,and bitwise ops.
+I've been doing contracts for the last five years and now I'm old, and I'd like to work at the same place for a while.
 If you want to talk, just open an issue or hit me at a@iodisco.com.
+I know several languages.
+Go and Python being my best.
 ---

 ### `Heads Up!` [Experimental Dash SCTE35 Parser Expected in Release v2.4.71](https://github.com/futzu/SCTE35-threefive/blob/master/dash.md)